World Day of the Sick

 Parishes offering Anointing of the Sick

-Parish of the Holy Savior, Mexico
+Parish of the Holy Savior, Rumford

 St. John Paul II Parish, Scarborough